-where n_D is the number of sentences in D and $n_D(w)$ is the number of sentences in document D that the argument w occurs in.
+where S is the set of all sentences in D, S{ij} is the set of sentences in D that contain the words w_i and w_j and S_j is the set of sentences in D that contain the word w_j .
 Note that we have not used any smoothing in estimating the joint and conditional probabilities.